danielemurgolo/ssy098_image_analysis/README.md

 ## Credits

-The labs and final project were developed by [@danielemurgolo](https://github.com/danielemurgolo/) for the Image Analysis course at [Chalmers University of Technology](https://www.chalmers.se/).
+The labs and final project were completed by [@danielemurgolo](https://github.com/danielemurgolo/) for the Image Analysis course at [Chalmers University of Technology](https://www.chalmers.se/).
 The code and resources in this repository are based on various open source projects, including:

 - [MATLAB](https://www.mathworks.com/products/matlab.html)
 - [Image Processing Toolbox](https://www.mathworks.com/products/image.html)